 This magazine isn’t devoted specifically to finances.
-However, it does offer a look at a number domestic and world events and puts them into perspective.
-This magazine has a knack for bringing news, markets, politics and other items into what happens in your everyday life–including providing perspectives for your money.
+However, it does offer a look at a number of domestic and world events and puts them into perspective.
+This magazine has a knack for bringing news, markets, politics, and other items into what happens in your everyday life--including providing perspectives for your money.

 So, while you might not get deep into financial subjects, this publication helps you learn how to relate what’s going on in the U.S. and the world to your life in a meaningful way - and see how it can impact your everyday finances.

 The best financial and investing magazines are really what works best for you.
 Consider your goals for your money and what you hope to accomplish with your portfolio.
 When you have an idea of what you need, seek out publications aimed at helping you achieve your goals.

 Want to better manage your money?
 Try Personal Capital, it’s Free!